gecko0307/dagon/doc/tutorials/Tutorial 17. Character Controller.md

 `character.updateVelocity()` should be called when all the control logics is done.
 This method applies a velocity change to the rigid body to produce the kinematic movement.

-The character's underlying rigid body interacts with other dynamic bodies in the world: the character can walk over boxes, etc. But it will not react to collision impacts from other bodies.
+The character's underlying rigid body interacts with other dynamic bodies in the world: the character can walk over boxes, etc. But it will not react to dynamic collision impacts from other bodies (there will be no energy conservation).

 To correctly sync the camera with the character, you can make it child of `eCharacter` and place at the character's local `eyePoint`: